View free policies procedures examples from all manuals. No obligation, no credit card!

-Both sub-systems should use some type of a log to record each event; a Corrective Action Log and a Preventive Action Log.
+Both corrective and preventive actions should use some type of a log to record each event; a Corrective Action Log and a Preventive Action Log.
 These logs are useful for performing trend analysis and to determine if your actions are having the desired response.

-Each Corrective and Preventive Action will typically have a form that is used to record the details of the activity performed to satisfy the event; A Corrective Action Request (CAR, pronounced car, as in an automobile) and a Preventive Action Request (PAR, pronounced like the golf term, par).
+Corrective and Preventive Actions will typically have a form that is used to record the details of the activity performed to satisfy the event; A Corrective Action Request (CAR, pronounced car, as in an automobile) and a Preventive Action Request (PAR, pronounced like the golf term, par).

 - Edward de Bono